All Episodes

 What kind of thinking is that?

-It's logical thinking, is what it is.
+It's logical thinking is what it is.

-And the Gallup story actually uh confirms it.
+And the Gallup story actually confirms it.

-All right, brief timeout, as I say open line Friday, which means that we try to get the phones earlier on Friday than we normally look at the smirks I'm getting here on the other side of the glass.
+As I say, open line Friday, which means that we try to get the phones earlier on Friday than we normally.

 Sometimes, you know, I know radio shows are meant to be heard and not seen, but sometimes, sometimes you can see what I have to put up with here from a supposedly loyal and trustworthy step.

-I mean, you people do not know the strength of my constitution.
+I mean, you people do not know the strength of my Constitution.

 I mean, to face the smirks, the rolling of the eyes, the shaking of the heads almost hourly on this program, and yet persevere.